On the charged boson gas model as a theory of high Tc superconductivity: A rough estimation of the excess energy

 First of all we assume the interaction of the bound electrons with the lattice is electric.
 Then we observe the following facts:

 \begin{quote} (1) The bound electron pairs are apparently mobile in HTS's.

-(2) The electrons in the bound state are not subject to the same constraints in their allowed states as the itinerant electrons.
-For instance Pauli exclusion principle is not applicable.
+(2) The electrons in the bound state are not subject to the same constraints in their allowed states as the other electrons.

 (3) The inner space of an atom is positively charged and apparently provides potential energy to a point particle with charge $-e$ (by $e$ we mean the charge of a proton).
 Let $Z$ denote the atomic number.
 Let $r$ denote the distance from the nucleus.
-Then the potential energy is $- \kappa{e\over r}$ near the outermost region of the atom and to $- \kappa{eZ\over r}$ near the nucleus, where $\kappa$ is an appropriate constant. \end{quote}
+Then the potential energy is proportional to $- {e\over r}$ near the outermost region of the atom and to $- {eZ\over r}$ near the nucleus. \end{quote}

-Recall that $E_s$ is defined in 2.2.1 above as the sum of the potential energy of the bound 2-electron system and its center-of-mass kinetic energy.
-We take the mobility condition in (1) above as meaning that the kinetic energy is zero since a bound electron pair is a boson.
-Then only the potential energy contributes to $E_s$.
-In fact we will look for a lower bound of $E_s$ to have an upper bound of $E_e$ since we exploits the inequality $E_e<E_0 -E_s$.
+We take the mobility condition in (1) above as meaning that the kinetic energy is zero.
+Thus only the potential energy contributes to $E_s$.
+We need a lower bound of $E_s$ to have an upper bound of $E_e<E_0 -E_s$.